mingartner/Getting-and-Cleaning-Data-Assignment/README.md

 Step 3.
 The mean and standard deviation columns were extracted into a new table, then activity names were incorporated into the dataset using "mapvalues" function.

 Step 4.
-Using "aggregat"e function to generate a new dataset with the average of each variable for each activity and each subject.
+Using "aggregate" function to generate a new dataset with the average of each variable for each activity and each subject.

 ##########################################